CodeYourFuture/syllabus/docs/git/cheatsheet.md

 5. Click the "Commit to main" button

-You just committed your code to the repo! 🎉
+You just committed your code to the repository! 🎉

 You should now see "No local changes".
-You can now make more changes to the repo (and more commits), or you can push your existing commits.
+You can now make more changes to the repository (and more commits), or you can push your existing commits.

 ## I want to send my code to volunteers (Pushing)